nihemelandu/supply-chain-anomaly-detection/docs/methodology.md

 **Urgency:** High - Critical operational impact

 **Original Problem Description:**
-> "Our suppliers keep missing their delivery targets, and we don't know when to expect the shipments.
+> "Our suppliers consistently miss their delivery targets, and we are unsure when to expect the shipments.
 As a result, we are experiencing delays in production, stockouts, or overstocking.
-Our inbound or outbound volumes are all over the place — sometimes way above or below forecasts, resulting in poor inventory planning, under/over-utilization of storage and transport.
+Our inbound and outbound volumes fluctuate significantly — sometimes significantly above or below forecasts, resulting in poor inventory planning and underutilization or overutilization of storage and transport.
 We're seeing a spike in returns, and we don't know why."

 ### 1.2 Problem Decomposition